 The WFE Training Program will assist students in preparing for their CAWFE certification, however the training program is not taught to the certification, instead, students are recommended to take notes, participate, and make the most of the classroom environment.
 The material provided to students will be used as part of certification process, however, reading outside of the provided material is advisable and will benefit the student in obtaining a deeper understanding.
 As an example, the WFE material includes information about Artifact A, but the trainers focus on Artifacts B, C and D. The certification may include questions on Artifacts A and D.

-Virtualisation: Concepts, artifacts and practical usage.
-We explore the various terminology used to describe virtualisation and its associated technologies.
+- Virtualization: Concepts, artifacts and practical usage.
+We explore the various terminology used to describe virtualization and its associated technologies.
 In this topic, we work through a command line approach to virtualize a suspect forensic image and discuss how to bypass user logon passwords.

 - Partitioning schemes: Understanding MBR and GPT partitioning schemes.
 We explore these common schemes and parse some of the structures at the hex level.
 Understanding some of these structures enables the examiner in linking devices to Windows artifacts.